Profess0ro/Badminton_fictipnal_club/README.md

     }` was added into `comments.js` so if the html-file doesn´t have a modal with the name `deleteModal` it doesnt initialize the modal element.

 - Problems generating available times.
 The final app for booking is my 4th try to make a booking system.
-On the first 3 times I´ve tried to give a function a span of starting and end times that it should calculate with.
+On the first 3 times I´ve tried to give a function the span of starting and end times that it should calculate with.
 But after the 3rd try I came up with a solution to feed the database with start and end times that a function could calculate with.
 That really solved my problem with the booking system that now easier can calculate available times for the users.
 # Credits

 - [Mailtrap tutorial to create contactform](https://www.youtube.com/watch?v=5XFiqc8HlkE)